-\ Green light indicates machine is ready to start.

-- \ Red light indicates machine is operating. - \ Flashing red light indicates a problem or an error. - \ Flashing for 2 3 seconds shows that an incorrect operation was made. - \ Continuous flashing indicates that the machine malfunctions.
+- Green light indicates machine is ready to start. - Red light indicates machine is operating. - Flashing red light indicates a problem or an error. - Flashing for 2 3 seconds shows that an incorrect operation was made. - Continuous flashing indicates that the machine malfunctioned or is malfunctioning.